Embracing Discrete Search: A Reasonable Approach to Causal Structure Learning: Scaling Up Order-Based Search

 \subsection{Run-time Comparison}

-In Figure~\ref{figure:runtime:plot}, we compare the run-time of FLOP implementations using vanilla grow-shrink, the modified grow-shrink, or the modified grow-shrink with dynamic Cholesky updates.
+In Figure~\ref{figure:runtime:plot}, we compare the run-time of FLOP, which includes the two run-time improvements described in this section, with two ablated versions, termed \emph{pre-FLOP} in the plot, the first one using neither optimization (thus only differing from BOSS by using \emph{non-greedy} grow-shrink) and the second one only using the grow-shrink started at the previous parent set.
 For reference, we provide the run-time of the BOSS implementation in the \texttt{Tetrad} software package.
 The comparison with Tetrad is not apples-to-apples, since Tetrad is written in Java and multithreaded, while our code is Rust and single-threaded.
 The benchmark uses Erdős-Renyi graphs with average degree 16, oriented according to a uniformly-random linear order (details on the simulation setup are provided in Section~\ref{section:simulations}).
 Each run has a 30 minute time limit.

 Both the modified grow-shrink and the Cholesky updates yield substantial run-time reductions.
 With both optimizations, FLOP is more than a factor 100 faster than BOSS for graphs with 100 nodes and scales to 500 nodes, whereas BOSS reaches the time limit for instances with 150 nodes.
 We note that accuracy of the discovered graphs is similar on these instances for both methods, both giving good, but not perfect results.
 In the following, we use the optimized FLOP and build on these speedups to further improve the quality of the found graphs.